6 Stock Management Mistakes you Need to Avoid

 Improper stock control can ruin your business.
-Be aware that we’re all prone to making costly mistakes that can spell the end for your business, Even Nike wasn’t immune.
-In the early 2000’s, lack of stock control led to the loss of, hold your breath, approximately $100 million in sales – That is a big loss for any company, even a company the caliber of Nike.
+Even the big players like Nike are not immune to this.
+In the early 2000’s, lack of stock control at Nike led to the loss of, hold your breath, approximately $100 million in sales.

-We’ve compiled the Top 6 Stock Management mistakes businesses make when counting inventory and the possible solutions:
+We’ve compiled the Top 6 Stock Management mistakes that you need to avoid, and the possible solutions:

 1. Human Error